ssz360/University-Project---Study-Plan/readme.md

 ## React Client Application Routes

 - Route `/`: The main page of the website which shows the list of all the courses and their information like course name and its code
-- Route `/login`: The login form is shown here and the user can login to they user-panel through this page by enterin their username and password
+- Route `/login`: The login form is shown here and the user can login to they user-panel through this page by entering their username and password
-- Route `/user-panel`:  User will be able to create they study plan and drag and drop they desired courses into the created study plan
+- Route `/user-panel`:  User will be able to create their study plan and drag and drop their desired courses into the created study plan

 ## API Server